gbeced/pyalgotrade/doc/sample_statarb_erniechan.rst

 .. image:: ../samples/statarb_erniechan.png

-you can get better returns by tunning the window size as well as the entry and exit values for the z-score.
+You can get better returns by tunning the window size as well as the entry and exit values for the z-score.